-The best way to understand 'centos-art.sh' automation script is studying its source code.
+The best way to understand the centos-art.sh script is studying and improving its source code.
 However, as start point, you may prefer to read an introductory resume before diving into the source code details.
+In this section we identify the different parts the centos-art.sh script is made of and how these parts interact one another.